sanjay-azad/home/c0/life.md

 # Life / living beings

 Upto this point we have considered Humans only in our imagination.
-But wlog, all the previous concepts can be extended to all other life forms - who have senses, intellect, conciousness.
+Without loss of generality, all the previous concepts can be extended to all other life forms - who have senses, intellect, conciousness.

-Humane might be having higher intellect compared to all other species present on Earth.
+Humans might be having higher intellect compared to all other species present on Earth.
 But nothing can be said surely about the other two properties.
 If we consider the Universe or the multiverse we can understand that Humans are not at the centre - what generally believe in.
 There are multiple levels of lifehood present among multitude of species known or unknown.

 But what is the definition of life or how do we distinguish between a living and non-living entity?
 More importantly can we have an exhaustive notion of lifehood?